AdrielS30/data-portfolio/README.md

 # 📊 Data Analysis Portfolio

 Thank you for viewing my data analysis portfolio!
-This repo includes three projects that showcase my ability to find insights and trends in the fields of solar power and political engagement.
-These finding are obtained through the practices of Exploratory Data Analysis (EDA) and Explore Transform Load (ETL) processes.
+This repo includes three projects that showcase my ability to find insights, trends, and correlations in the fields of solar power and political engagement.
+These finding are obtained through the practices of Exploratory Data Analysis (EDA), Explore Transform Load (ETL) processes, and statistical testing.
 Tools and techniques used are:

 - Python:
     - pandas, seaborn and matplotlib libraries